Ellie Mills: Serial killer

 Ellie decides to stay with Toby but Dan notices something is wrong with the couple and blames Ellie.
 McNair told Alison James from Soaplife that Dan has never forgiven Ellie for running away to Ibiza.
-He believes that she is the cause of her and Toby's problems and even accuses her of having an affair with Scott Anderson (Daniel Hyde).
+He believes that she is the cause of her and Toby's problems and even accuses her of having an affair with Scott.
 Dan discovers that Ellie has been drugging Toby, unaware she is trying to keep herself safe.
 McNair explained "Dan knows there's something not right going on and he blames Ellie for it.
 He knows what a bitch she can be and doesn't trust her."
 When Toby murders another woman, he is left with bruises from the fatal struggle.
 Dan notices the bruises and accuses Ellie of domestic violence towards Toby.
 He tells Dan that he and Ellie are happy and trying to start a family together.
 He puts Ellie's life in danger by revealing that she is taking contraception pills to prevent any pregnancy from occurring.
 McNair defended his character, stating "thinking that Ellie's being selfish as always, Dan tells Toby the truth."

 Ellie escapes and flees to Liverpool.
 Toby locks Lisa in his flat and tracks Ellie down.
 When Dan finds Lisa, they too travel to Liverpool to save Ellie.
 Producers planned the location filming to coincide with their special late night episode of Hollyoaks.
 The episode features a dramatic stunt and the demise of Toby.
 McNair told James that "it's hardly a happy ending for all three" and that his character becomes embroiled in Ellie and Toby's storyline.
 He added that Dan's "fate is tied up with her.
 Those Liverpool scenes were exhausting to do but really exciting at the same time."
+Luxemburg revealed that Toby becomes fixated on the idea of fate keeping him and Ellie together.
+He explained that "as far as he's concerned, fate says Ellie and Toby should be together forever and he can't see fate letting him down."